Junnielexia/DATA-ANALYSIS-TRAINING/README.md

 9. Show information for the product sold in Canada under the segment 'Enterprise' and ' Channel partners'for the month july.
 10. Set a rule for the month number columnb.
 The rule should allow only for values from (1 - 10): Show cells that did not meet with this condition using the data validation feature.
 ### Answer
-To solve this, i used the sumfunction to answer question 1-4,i calculated the average and used conditional formating to answer question 6&7, Iused the filter function to solve question 8 and 9 and finally I used data validation function to answer question 10.
+To solve this, I used the sumfunction to answer question 1-4,I calculated the average and used conditional formating to answer question 6&7, I used the filter function to solve question 8 and 9 and finally I used data validation function to answer question 10.
-#### TASK 1-8,10
+#### Week1 TASK 1-8,10

 ![week1question1-10](https://github.com/Junnielexia/DATA-ANALYSIS-TRAINING/assets/95970546/8baaf186-d707-4e50-9b81-1b1c19240c8c)